 Swiss Re is a founding member of the United Nations-convened Net-Zero Asset Owner Alliance.
 Along with some of the world's largest institutional investors we thereby committed to transitioning our investment portfolio to net-zero emissions by 2050.
 The commitment is in line with a maximum temperature rise of 1.5°C as addressed by the Article 2.1c of the Paris Agreement.

 We believe that engagement with the real economy is an important component to help limit global warming to 1.5°C. We therefore seek to achieve the commitment made by advocating for business and industry actions and public policies to promote a transition to a decarbonisation pathway compatible with the goal of the Paris Agreement.
 As part of this, we also call for consistent data and methodologies as already mentioned in our Responsible Investing publications.
 However, in certain cases, we are required to take a more risk averse approach and thus need to consider divestments.
-For more information on our engagement approach, please refer to the Voting and Engagement section as well as our Overview of Swiss Re Asset Management's Voting and Engagement Approach.
+For more information on our engagement approach, please refer to the Stewardship (Voting and Engagement) section as well as our Overview of Swiss Re Asset Management's Stewardship Approach.

 Swiss Re was instrumental to the development of the Alliance's Inaugural 2025 Target Setting Protocol, a guide for individual and collective target setting and reporting by Net-Zero Asset Owner Alliance members for the period 2020 to 2025.
 In accordance with the Target Setting Protocol, we have defined targets for financing the transition, our engagement activities, the sub-portfolio, and investments in the coal sector, taking scientific evidence into account to the extent possible.